 Things to remember

-- An abnormal result rarely means cancer.
+- An abnormal result from a pap test rarely means cancer.

 You might also be interested in: